-- 8.8.1 NO PENALTY ASSESSED When a player discards the broken portion of a stick by tossing it to the side of the floor, and not over the boards, in such a way as will not interfere with play or opposing player, no penalty will be imposed. - 8.8.2 MINOR PENALTY At the discretion of the referee a minor penalty shall be imposed on any player (offensive or defensive) on the floor who intentionally throws his stick, or any part thereof, or any other object, except when such act has been penalized by assessment of a penalty shot or the award of a goal. - 8.8.3 PENALTY SHOT When any member of the defending team, including anyone on the bench or penalty bench, deliberately throws or shoots any part of a stick, or any other object, at the ball or ball carrier on a breakaway or an attacker attempting to pick up a loose ball, the referee shall allow the play to be completed and if a goal is not scored, a penalty shot shall be awarded to the non-offending team.
-Any dressed player on the offended team may take the penalty shot.
+- 8.8.1 NO PENALTY ASSESSED When a player discards the broken portion of a stick by tossing it to the side of the floor, and not over the boards, in such a way as will not interfere with play or opposing player, no penalty will be imposed. - 8.8.2 MINOR PENALTY At the discretion of the referee a minor penalty shall be imposed on any player (offensive or defensive) on the floor who intentionally throws their stick, or any part thereof, or any other object, except when such act has been penalized by assessment of a penalty shot or the award of a goal. - 8.8.3 PENALTY SHOT When any member of the defending team, including anyone on the bench or penalty bench, deliberately throws or shoots any part of a stick, or any other object, at the ball or ball carrier on a breakaway or an attacker attempting to pick up a loose ball, the referee shall allow the play to be completed and if a goal is not scored, a penalty shot shall be awarded to the non-offending team.
+Any dressed player on the offended team may take the penalty shot. - 8.8.4 AWARDED GOAL If, when the opposing goalkeeper has been removed, a member of the defending team, anyone on the bench, or penalty bench, deliberately throws or shoots any part of the stick, or any other object at the ball or ball carrier having a clear shot on an "open net", a goal shall be awarded to the attacking team.
+An "open net" is defined as one from which a goalkeeper has been removed for an additional attacking player.